jncraton/halfdollar/readme.md

 toggleAttribute()
 ```

-The following properties will be set for all selected Element objects and read from the first selected Element when only a single element is selected:
+The following properties will be set for all selected Element objects and read from the first selected Element:

 ```js
 ariaActiveDescendantElement